 Eventually a child understands that unless the boundaries are lined up the puzzle piece cannot be inserted.
 Likewise she learns how to place shaped cups so that one goes inside another or one stacks rigidly on another.

-Conjecture: each such change requires the child to extend its ontology for representing objects, states and processes in the environment, and that ontology is used in a mental simulation capability.
+Conjecture: each such change requires the child to extend its ontology for representing objects, states and processes in the environment, and that ontology is used in the child's mental simulation mechanism.
 HOW?